awsdocs/aws-iot-sitewise-user-guide/doc_source/ingest-data-from-iot-things.md

    1. In **Time interval**, enter **5 minutes**\.

    Metric properties define aggregation calculations that process all input data points over an interval and output a single data point per interval\.
 This metric property calculates each device's average CPU usage every 5 minutes\.
-For more information, see [Metrics](metrics.md)\.
+For more information, see [Aggregating data from properties and other assets \(metrics\)](metrics.md)\.

 1. Choose **Add metric** to add a second metric property\.